DE1-Computing-2/week-5/notes.md

 # SQLITE Lab

 ## Requirements: a Browser with SQLite Manager extension installed
-Use any browseer with extensions support (I use the [Brave browser](https://brave.com/) ofcourse), with [SQLite Manager](https://add0n.com/sqlite-manager.html).
+Use any browser with extensions support (I use the [Brave browser](https://brave.com/) ofcourse), with [SQLite Manager](https://add0n.com/sqlite-manager.html).
 You can use FireFox or Chrome too..

 ## Juppyter notebook set up and running
 Please install and run [Jupyter notebook](https://jupyter.org/).
 We are unable to provide tech support for running this on your machine.
 Alternatively simply use any Python development environment of your choice.